-The management server on which the TOE and storage management software run, peripheral devices, storage devices, the internal network, and firewall at the boundary of the internal network are installed in the physically isolated business server area.
+The management server on which the TOE and storage management software run, peripheral devices, devices used for external authentication, storage devices, the internal network, and firewall at the boundary of the internal network are installed in the physically isolated business server area.
 Only authorized administrators are permitted to enter this area.